 Each IRB application must have a faculty member noted as the Responsible Investigator.
 Applications that are not fully completed as instructed will not be accepted.
 See university policy on the involvement of human participants in research for guidelines under which investigations involving human subjects may be pursued.

 Courses numbered 100 to 399 are undergraduate-level courses.
 Courses numbered 400 and higher are graduate-level courses.

 Graduate Students are expected to take courses at the 400-level or above.
-Some departments do allow courses at the 300-level to be used for graduate programs, however this should only occur when no graduate-level course is available.
+Some departments do allow courses at the 300-level to be used for master's programs, however this should only occur when no graduate-level course is available or under unusual circumstances, both of which require a petition to Graduate Studies.
 Departments are strongly encouraged to create cross listed graduate-level courses to accommodate this need.
 Graduate-level versions of courses must require additional work beyond that which is assigned to the undergraduate students in the course.